jin-eld/tox-prpl/README.md

 This is a [Tox](http://tox.im) plugin for [Pidgin](http://pidgin.im).

-The development is still in the very early stages and while some things work, the plugin is by far not complete and might be unstable.
+The development is still in the very early stages and while some things work, the plugin is not complete and might be unstable.

 ### Current status